susi189/susi189/README.md

 ### Hi there 👋

-I'm a Full Stack JavaScript Developer who loves to learn and build things from scratch.
+I'm a Data Engineer with background in Software Development.
 A Udacity Full Stack Nanodegree program graduate and a [Recurser](https://www.recurse.com/).

-- 🔭 I’m currently working on... data analysis and data visualisation project.
+- 🔭 I’m currently working on... builing ETL pipelines for schools in the US using GCP, Prefect, Airflow and BigQuery.
 - 🌱 I’m currently learning...
-Python and Statistics.
+Google Cloud, Docker, Kubernetes.
-- 👯 I’m looking to... collaborate on full-stack projects.
+- 👯 I’m looking to... collaborate on data projects.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/susannabrumm/)
 - 😄 Pronouns: she/her